-This study has enlarged our previous understanding of the topic both in terms of modeling and policy implications.
+This study was motivated by a search both in terms of modeling and policy implications.
 We found that decomposing taxes into uniform and non-uniform components and studying the effects of an environmentally related tax reform as a change in the non-uniform component simplifies the setting and allows for better testing of alternative specifications of models.
-We found results that tend to make Non-Ramsey type reforms much preferable to Ramsey type ones, which are the ones that seem to be suggested in conventional formats in the literature (e.g. Sandmo, 2000).
-Non-Ramsey formulations are more transparent and therefore easy to implement as they help at adding a non-uniform excise component (what we have termed Sandmo's numbers) that is related to environmental costs, into uniform (e.g. VAT) taxes.
-They also avoid the problem of Ramseytype formulations that are obliged to treat explicitly efficiency objectives that work through price-elasticities and therefore introduce additional changes in taxes that have nothing to do with environmental costs.
-For example, in all cases above, Ramsey-type formulations provoke tax increases in electricity (due to inverse price elasticity effects) even if electricity has no environmental costs.
-Beyond this we favor the introduction of multiple instruments as they can help at coping with other externalities, with the informality features of LAC tax systems and with negative distributional and competitive impacts.
-The case biomass deserves a closer look (in several countries of LAC) paying attention to these interactions.
-Other areas that deserve further research are a closer and more focalized estimation of environmental costs that separate into urban and non urban or rural impacts as well as into the distributional incidence of those costs.
+We found results that tend to make non-Ramsey reforms much preferable to Ramsey ones, although the latter arise naturally suggested in conventional formats in the literature (e.g., Sandmo, 2000).
+Non-Ramsey formulations are more transparent and therefore easy to implement, as they help to include in uniform (e.g., VAT taxes) a non-uniform excise component (what we have termed Sandmo's numbers) that is related to environmental costs.
+They also avoid the problem of Ramsey-type formulations that are obliged to treat explicitly efficiency objectives that work through price elasticities and therefore introduce additional changes into taxes that have nothing to do with environmental costs.
+For example, in all the cases above, Ramsey-type formulations cause tax increases in electricity (due to inverse price elasticity effects) even if electricity has no environmental costs.
+Beyond this we favor the introduction of multiple instruments, as they can help to cope with other externalities, with the informality features of LAC tax systems and with negative distributional and competitive impacts.
+The case of biomass deserves a closer look in several countries of LAC, paying attention to those interactions.
+Other areas that warrant further research are a closer and more focalized estimation of environmental costs that separate urban and non-urban or rural impacts as well as an estimation of the distributional incidence of those costs.

 In our view, environmentally related taxes are going to be an increasing part of the future of taxation in LAC as the interplay of the pricing of energy and carbon will become more accepted and implemented in our countries.
 This will probably leave local environmental costs to be dealt with in combination with other instruments.
-Fiscal revenue impacts of environmentally related energy taxes largely depend on internalizing local costs into fuel taxes and on their revenue-raising role in most LAC countries, a fact that is interrelated to the cost of raising public funds.
-Our study suggest that large fiscal impacts are associated with larger taxes in widely used energy goods that, for the same reason, are going to transfer price increases to the economy, thus undoing extra fiscal gains (associated with the double dividend hypothesis) and also having visible distributive and competitive impacts.
+The fiscal revenue impacts of environmentally related energy taxes largely depend on internalizing local costs into fuel taxes and on their revenue-raising role in most LAC countries, a fact that is interrelated with the cost of raising public funds.
+Our study suggests that large fiscal impacts are associated with larger taxes in widely used energy goods that, for the same reason, are going to transfer price increases to the economy, thus undoing extra fiscal gains (associated with the double dividend hypothesis) and also having visible distributive and competitive impacts.